Ancient Drombeg Stone Circle in Ireland’s County Cork

 Also known as the Druid’s Altar, the site was excavated in 1957 and is believed to date back as early as 1100 B.C.
 It’s now protected under the National Monuments Act of Ireland.

-During excavations, an inverted pot with the cremated remains of an adolescent wrapped in cloth were found in the center of the 9-meter (31 feet) diameter circle, which originally had 17 upright stones.
+During excavations, an inverted pot with the cremated remains of an adolescent wrapped in cloth was found in the centre of the 9-meter (31 feet) diameter circle, which originally had 17 upright stones.
 Only 13 of the stones still exist, though the megalith clearly has stones and markings oriented to the mid-winter Solstice and the Winter Solstice.

 Radiocarbon dating of the cremated remains, pot and pottery shards found in the circle indicate it was in use between 1100 and 800 B.C. — that’s as much as 3,100 years ago!